gotalab/skillport/README.md

 - Let agents use `search_skills` to discover the right skill by natural language, name, or description instead of stuffing every skill’s instructions into the system prompt.
 - Skills marked with `alwaysApply: true` are exposed as **Core Skills** up front so agents can use them without searching; everything else stays discoverable via `search_skills`.
-- Only when a specific skill is chosen does the client call `load_skill` or `read_file` to bring full instructions/templates into context, keeping prompts lean while still making the full catalog available on demand.
+- Only when a specific skill is chosen does the client call `load_skill` or `read_skill_file` to bring full instructions/templates into context, keeping prompts lean while still making the full catalog available on demand.

 ## Installation